Sirajul Haq Memon

-In 1957, he passed the Civil Services examination and was appointed in the Income Tax department.
+In 1957, he passed the Civil Services examination and was appointed to the Income Tax Department.
 During his government job, he continued to write and meet politicians at will which angered the government.
-In 1969, after Yahya Khan’s takeover as Chief Martial Law Administrator, Memon became one of the 303 officials summarily dismissed from service.
+In 1969, after Yahya Khan's takeover as Chief Martial Law Administrator, Memon became one of the 303 officials summarily dismissed from service.
 After his forced retirement, he picked up the profession of legal consultancy and began building his legal practice as an income tax lawyer, going on to become an advocate of the Supreme Court of Pakistan.

 Memon knew Zulfikar Ali Bhutto personally before he joined the government.
-When Bhutto formed the Pakistan People’s Party, he bought Hilal-i-Pakistan, a Sindhi daily, but shifted its place of publication from Hyderabad to Karachi.
+When Bhutto formed the Pakistan People's Party, he bought Hilal-i-Pakistan, a Sindhi daily, but shifted its place of publication from Hyderabad to Karachi.
 In a retired Siraj, he found an editor who could frame its policy and run the newspaper on healthy grounds.
-As Editor-in-Chief, Siraj laid some very bold lines for a newspaper by objective reporting and healthy criticism.
+As editor-in-chief, Siraj laid some very bold lines for a newspaper by objective reporting and healthy criticism.
 He also set the gossip column in Sindhi journalism on modern lines.
-Memon introduced new trends into Sindhi-language journalism and his time there was widely regarded the golden period of the paper as well as the start of modern Sindhi journalism.
+Memon introduced new trends in Sindhi-language journalism and his time there was widely regarded as the golden period of the paper as well as the start of modern Sindhi journalism.

 During his time at the newspaper, Memon was a pillar of support and encouragement for other writers.
 Renowned writer, columnist and fiction writer, Amar Jaleel, admitted that he would not be the writer he is if it had not been for Memon.
 Zulfikar Ali Bhutto asked Memon to refrain from criticising him too much in the Hilal-e-Pakistan.
 Memon was, however, not bothered by these pressures.
 He encouraged Jaleel to write from his heart.
-“Arrest warrants were issued against me but he did not leave me alone.”
-Famous drama writer Noor ul Huda Shah recalled fondly, “Influential people did not like my columns, but he (Siraj) would reply to them that he can stop publishing the paper but not my columns.
-People like him made a Sindhi civil society and portrayed the image that Sindhis are educated.”
+"Arrest warrants were issued against me but he did not leave me alone."
+Famous drama writer Noor ul Huda Shah recalled fondly, "Influential people did not like my columns, but he (Siraj) would reply to them that he can stop publishing the paper but not my columns.
+People like him made a Sindhi civil society and portrayed the image that Sindhis are educated."